 - Search by keyword for specific styles

-You can preview locked styles but cannot apply them until you learn the required motif.
+You can preview locked styles, but you cannot apply them until you learn the required motif or style page.

 Learning Outfit Styles

-Outfit styles come from motifs and Outfit Styles.
-Every motif your account learns becomes available as an outfit style across all characters.
+Outfit styles come from two sources: Motifs and Outfit Style Pages.
+Every motif or style page your account learns becomes available as an outfit style across all characters.
 This is account-wide knowledge stored in Collections under Outfit Styles.

-Check your Collections menu to see known styles and unlock requirements for locked styles.
+Check your Collections menu to see known styles and unlock requirements for locked ones.

-Outfit changes cost gold based on three factors:
+Outfit changes cost gold.
+The price per slot depends on three factors:

 Slot size: